erwbgy/puppet-pdns/README.md

 10.in-addr.arpa).
 If forward domain is specified and this is not set then it is derived from the listen_address.
 Default: undef

-*nameserver*: The IP address of the authoritative nameserver for the internal domain name specified in $forward_domain.
+*nameservers*: Comma-separated list of the IP addresses of the authoritative nameservers for the internal domain name specified in $forward_domain.
 Default: $::ipaddress

 #### Hiera configuration